 - ER70S-2 (2.4 mm Dia) consumable batch TC sample (Click here for sample TC).

 - SA 516 Gr 70 TC Sample for PQR (Click here for sample TC).

 Mostly the TPI will ask to witness the plate/pipe from which the test coupon will be removed and also to verify the Heat/Plate No as mentioned in the TC reviewed in step 1 (Figure 1).
-Also it is essential in this step to take multiple stamp (TPI) on plate/pipe so that before cutting and if possible after machining the stamp transfer stages can be avoided which will unnecessarily prolong the PQR qualification process.
-The length of the each test piece(plate) generally to be kept 500 mm and the width of each test piece shall be 150mm and the thicknesses as mentioned in the proposed WPS (Recommendation based on the Author experience not to be constituted as mandatory).
+Also, it is essential in this step to take multiple stamps (TPI) on plate/pipe so that before cutting and if possible after machining the stamp transfer stages can be avoided which will unnecessarily prolong the PQR qualification process.
+The length of each test piece(plate) generally to be kept 500 mm and the width of each test piece shall be 150mm and the thicknesses as mentioned in the proposed WPS (Recommendation based on the Author experience not to be constituted as mandatory).

-Now the edge preparation shall be prepared by the gas cutting (however machining can also be used) but it will be recommended to use the edge preparation method same as that to be utilized in actual fabrication (however this is not an essential variable).
-The Run in and run out cleats and the backing supports to control angular distortion (Figure 2) shall also be cut from the material of the same plate however for backing a suitable fixture (Figure 3 and Figure 4) can be made to avoid cutting/grinding and localized repair of the base metal at the location from where supports will be removed after welding.
+Now the edge preparation shall be prepared by the gas cutting (however machining can also be used) but it will be recommended to use the edge preparation method the same as that to be utilized in actual fabrication (however this is not an essential variable).
+The Run in and run out cleats and the backing support to control angular distortion (Figure 2) shall also be cut from the material of the same plate however for backing a suitable fixture (Figure 3 and Figure 4) can be made to avoid cutting/grinding and localized repair of the base metal at the location from where supports will be removed after welding.

 The Edge preparation after cutting shall be ground smooth to base metal surface so as to remove any slag formed during the cutting operation.
 Schematic Sketch is shown below (Figure 5):